anonymous-SEEM/replication-package/README.md

 - multiple_linear_regression_for_RQ3.R executes multiple linear regression for RQ3.

 #for data
-- data/event_type holds the types of events we have collected and the manual annotation of permissions.
+- data/event_type holds the types of events we have collected, the manual annotation of permissions and custom category for mapping.
 - data/data_for_RQ1 holds the data of mixed effect linear regression for RQ1.
+- data/data_for_RQ2 holds the data of mixed effect linear regression for RQ2.
+- data/data_for_RQ3 holds the data of mixed effect linear regression for RQ3.